mrsiamabdullah/javascript-30/README.md

-# 30 Days of JavaScript Projects
+# 30 Days of JavaScript Challenge
 ## This repository is my personal playground for mastering JavaScript through 30 engaging projects!

 ### Inspired from [Javascript 30](https://javascript30.com/).